kawan16/angular-inheritance/README.md

 ## Examples

-You can find examples of how Angular Inheritanc works in the ```example``` folder.
+You can find examples of how Angular Inheritance works in the ```example``` folder.
 Particularly, we propose an abstract CRUDS model of controller and service upon which child controller can base.
 When your Web Application has to complete CRUDS operations on N types of object, the CRUDS example can inspire you to save time and code lines.

 ## Release history